Korean War Legacy Project

 Atomic bomb testing

-Myron Bruessel was assigned to the 9677 Technical Service Unit (TSU), a branch of the military that worked on atomic and nuclear bomb testing in the United States to bomb anywhere in the world.
-He was assigned to a TSU unit in Hawaii because the island had large antennas necessary for the program.
-This testing was based on earth movement (electromagnetic force) and it used all the radio antennas to monitor radio waves.
+Myron Bruessel relays his assignment to the 9677 Technical Service Unit (TSU), a branch of the military that worked on atomic and nuclear bomb testing in the United States to bomb anywhere in the world.
+He explains he was assigned to a TSU unit in Hawaii because the island had large antennas necessary for the program.
+He explains this testing was based on earth movement and it used all the radio antennas to monitor radio waves.

 Share this Clip +